 ROLE PLAYERS ROLES AND RESPONSIBILITIES

 Council - Final decision making

 - Approval of the reviewed IDP document

 Ward Councilor - Linking the IDP process with their constituencies.

 - Organizing public participation at Ward level.

 - Assign responsibilities to the MM.

 Mayor - Submit the IDP Process Plan to Council for approval.

 - Chairs the IDP Representative Forum.

-ROLE PLAYERS ROLES AND RESPONSIBILITIES - Prepare IDP process plan.
-Municipal Manager - Ensures that timeframes are adhered to. ae.par manager - Decide on and monitor IDP process. - Overall management and co-ordination. - Prepare Budget Chief financial Officer - Advice on availability of financial resources Alignment of IDP and Budget - Input on the Development of SDBIP - Helps to harness common understanding between political and administrative components before the IDP Mayoral Committee reports are considered at Council meeting. - Makes recommendations to the IDP Representative Forum. - Day to day management of the IDP process.
-IDP Manager - Co-ordinate technical or sector expertise. - Co-ordinate Sector plan inputs - Prepare draft progress reports. - Assist and support the Municipal Manager/IDP Manager and IDP Representative Forum. - Information "GAP" identification. - Oversee the alignment of the planning process internally IDD Chapping Committee with those of the Local Municipality areas.
-IDP Steering Committee - Portfolio head to lead related Portfolio matters - Monitor the Process plan progress - Plan Public Participation Engagement - Alignment of IDP and Budget - Plan stakeholder Engagement - Integration with Sector departments - Co-ordination role with all Local Municipalities within the District. - Ensuring horizontal and vertical alignment of the IDPs of The District Council the Municipalities in the District Council area.
-The District Council - Facilitation of vertical alignment of IDPs with other spheres of Government and Sector Departments. - Provide events for joint strategy workshops with Local municipalities, Provincial and National role players and other subject matter specialist.
+- Prepare IDP process plan.

+Municipal Manager - Ensures that timeframes are adhered to.

+- Decide on and monitor IDP process.

+- Overall management and co-ordination.

+- Prepare Budget

+Chief financial Officer - Advice on availability of financial resources

+- Alignment of IDP and Budget

+- Input on the Development of SDBIP

+- Helps to harness common understanding between political

+Mayoral Committee and administrative components before the IDP reports are

+, considered at Council meeting.

+- Makes recommendations to the IDP Representative Forum.

+- Day to day management of the IDP process.

+IDP Manager - Co-ordinate technical or sector expertise.

+J - Co-ordinate Sector plan inputs

+- Prepare draft progress reports.

+- Assist and support the Municipal Manager/IDP Manager and

+IDP Representative Forum.

+- Information "GAP" identification.

+- Oversee the alignment of the planning process internally with

+those of the Local Municipality areas.

+IDP Steering Committee - Portfolio head to lead related Portfolio matters

+- Monitor the Process plan progress

+- Plan Public Participation Engagement

+- Alignment of IDP and Budget

+- Plan stakeholder Engagement

+- Integration with Sector departments

+- Co-ordination role with all Local Municipalities within the

+District.

+The District Council - Ensuring horizontal and vertical alignment of the IDPs of the

+Municipalities in the District Council area.

+- Facilitation of vertical alignment of IDPs with other spheres of

+Government and Sector Departments.

 ROLE PLAYERS ROLES AND RESPONSIBILITIES

+- Provide events for joint strategy workshops with Local

+municipalities, Provincial and National role players and other

+subject matter specialist.

+ROLE PLAYERS ROLES AND RESPONSIBILITIES

-Ward Committees To be consulted on an individual or collective basis to establish community needs and reach consensus on IDP Projects/Initiatives and Priorities.
+Ward Committees To be consulted on an individual or collective basis to establish community needs and reach consensus on IDP Projects/ Initiatives and Priorities.

 IDP Representative Forum Representing public interest and contributing knowledge and ideas.

 Government Departments, Provide data and information.

 Parastatals and NGO's Budget information

 Alignment of budget with the IDP

 Provide professional and technical support.

 To assist in facilitating the Community Based Planning (CBP)

 DBSA Planning Expert and Sarah Methodology guidance and professional support in:

 Baartman DM - Strategic and Town Planning

 - Sector Plan Inputs

 - IDP Document preparation.

-- Alignment with National, Provincial and SBDM
+Alignment with National, Provincial and SBDM